 Well-known as a resilient plant when it comes to pests and disease problems, most of the issues this plant can face are often related to soil conditions.
 Overwatering tends to be the biggest cause of fungal issues like root rot or leaf spots.

 Limp or curling foliage is usually the result of drops in temperatures and cold drafts below 10°C so avoid placing your plant near any heating or cooling systems.
 A lack of water can also cause wilting foliage.
+(Check out this guide to find out other reasons why plants wilt and how to fix them.)

 Be sure to stick to a consistent and healthy watering schedule, always first checking if additional water is needed.